Hello Lovely Lady

 I’ve spent years wondering why I get sooo upset over what’s happening in the world.
 Over why humans can be so greedy, mean, cruel, dictatorial, or warmongering, and at times it’s driven me to question whether life is worth it.

-If You Feel the Same Way, Guess What, You’re Not Crazy
+If This Sounds Like You, Guess What, You’re Not Crazy

 **We Are Highly Sensitive Introverts**

 Being highly sensitive is also the same as being highly intuitive.
-Women are naturally intuitive but HSI’s can become over-run by the emotion.
+Women are naturally intuitive but Highly Sensitive Introverts (HSI’s) can become over-run by emotion.

 Our rational side is aware that we are letting things get to us more than is sensible, particularly if the situation is beyond our control, but the sense of despair can be overwhelming at times.